FormShantonu/NodeJs/node_interview_note.md

 The Node.js runtime is the software stack responsible for installing your web service's code and its dependencies and running your service.

->What is Node.js Process Model?

-Node. js provides the facility to get process information such as process id, architecture, platform, version, release, uptime, upu usage etc. It can also be used to kill process, set uid, set groups, unmask etc. The process is a global object, an instance of EventEmitter, can be accessed from anywhere.

 >Single Threaded Event Loop Model Processing Steps

 Clients Send request to Web Server.